 Sometimes bats have been spotted flying from the Congress Avenue Bridge by onlookers and passersby as late as November.
 However, most bats vacate the Congress Avenue Bridge long before the first cold snap hits the central Texas region and just before the fall time change.

 Why are there so many bats in Austin, Texas?

 Without fail since the early 1980s, bats have long frequented the migration route between Austin, Northern, and Central Mexico.
 In fact, Mexican free-tailed bats have been called Austin their second home dating back to the late 1800s.

 Austin’s bat population exploded in the 1980s with the remodel of the Congress Avenue Bridge.
 It’s also known as The Ann W. Richards Bridge over Lady Bird Lake.
 This bridge offers the perfect environment for bat-acular nursery to thrive, becoming an iconic t-shirt-worthy cultural symbol of Austin, Texas.

 Best time to see and watch the bats in Austin fly

-As originally stated, the bat watching experience occurs mostly each spring and summer evening roughly 30-45 minutes before the sunsets.
-The best time to watch the bats in Austin fly is the months of June and August.
+As originally stated, the bat-watching experience occurs mostly each spring and summer evening roughly 30-45 minutes before sunset.
+The best time to see and watch the bats in Austin fly is the months of June and August.